luckyducky037/tetris/README.md

 # Tetris AI

-A project that (hopefully):
+This project has three modes:
-- A playable Tetris game in C++, using SFML
+- A playable game of Tetris (that gets unreasonably fast very quickly :/)
-- Some (yet to be decided) AI in Python to master Tetris
+- Training mode, which takes a randomly initialized population or a previously generated population and selects the best

-Updates to come soon!
+- Uploads a set of weights and lets the AI play Tetris